apache/arrow-site/_posts/2025-07-09-adbc-19-release.md

 ## Release Highlights

-- Apache, Databricks: these drivers has received a plethora of improvements, optimizations, and bug fixes.
+- Apache Hive/Impala/Spark, Databricks: these drivers have received a plethora of improvements, optimizations, and bug fixes.
 - DataFusion: the arrow crate version requirement is now independent from that of the `adbc_core` crate, to make it easier to use older versions of the